_ Virginia Tech 21FA He foundation lab : be a hoarder like me

 students: Adam Greenfield, Annie Potter, Brynn Lyons, Daphne Longmire, Ellis Pitts, Fernando Rosales, Ilan Farahi, Jeremiah Covington, Julia Briner, Julia Groves, Justin Stange, Kathleen Senus, Kobe Stokes, Maddy Privett, Noah LeCain, Raul Calderon-Merlos, Rielle Abellera, Ryan Barrett, Sabina Osterman, Sofia Llanos

-Foundation Design Laboratory I is the first studio taken by undergraduate students at Virginia Tech School of Architecture and Design.
-The course provides a comprehensive overview of basic design concepts and the means to systematically explore those ideas through visual, physical, and verbal modes of communication.
-With the ongoing notion of “upcycle digital waste,” the studio is aimed to understand the exchange of digital space, model space, and physical space.
+Foundation Design Laboratory I is the first design studio taken by undergraduate students at the Virginia Tech School of Architecture and Design.
+The course introduces fundamental design concepts and provides a framework for systematically exploring these ideas through visual, physical, and verbal modes of communication.
+Framed by the ongoing theme of upcycling digital waste, the studio investigates the exchange between digital space, model space, and physical space.

 01. Asset Accumulation

-With the idea that we are very much in the world of “Big Flat Now,” the information we make and share travels through media that lack hierarchy or centrality.
-There is no principal authority, recognized arbitrator, or centralized archive.
-Students are asked to collect, document, and archive physical and digital objects.
-Using photogrammetry software, each student has created the digital twin of each physical object they have collected.
-They have individually archived each digital collection in various ways, including its dimensions, form, scale, physical weight, digital weight, etc.
+Operating within what is often described as the condition of the “Big Flat Now,” where information circulates without hierarchy or central authority, students are asked to collect, document, and archive both physical and digital objects.
+Using photogrammetry software, each student produces a digital twin of every physical object collected.
+These digital assets are then individually archived using multiple parameters, including dimensions, form, scale, physical weight, and digital weight.

 02. Cart of Things